ksundaysky/battleship/README.md

 Main game components are two identical boards with given dimensions which are corresponding to second players boards.
 Most of gameplay will take place on those.
 Left board contains our fleet, while right - fleet of the opponent.
 Rows on boards are described by capital letters, while each column has its own unique number.
 Board with our fleet (leftone) is not interactive and serves mainly as information about opponent’s actions.
 Our moves will be marked on board signed as “Opponent’s board”.
 To fire at chosen field hover cursor over it and click left mouse button (or tap it while playing on touch-interface device).

 Right below boards there’s a text window holding live transcript of the game.
 Every move made will be displayed along with date, player who made it and it’s outcome.

 Fleet

 Both players have exactly the same fleet.
 Standard one consists of 10 ships:

-1 ship with length of 4 fields
+1 ship with length of 4 fields,
-2 ships with length of 3 fields
+2 ships with length of 3 fields,
-3 ships with length of 2 fields
+3 ships with length of 2 fields,
 4 ships with length of 1 field

 Each of ships is a rectangle with dimensions 1 field x length of ship.